projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-splitlock.rst

   native OS).
 The real-time (RT) guest must avoid a Split-locked Access and consider it a software bug.

-Enable Split-Locked Access handling early
+Enable Split-Locked Access Handling Early
 ==========================================
 This feature is enumerated at the Physical CPU (pCPU) pre-initialization stage, where ACRN detects CPU capabilities.
 If the pCPU supports this